 First breakfast usually starts by sharing food samples from the święconka basket and exchanging wishes.
 This tradition is similar to the one with the Christmas wafer, which is called opłatek.

-Cakes are very popular in Poland, with mazurek to be in the first place.
+Cakes are very popular in Poland, with Mazurek to be in the first place.
 Mazurek is only served during the Easter time in Poland.

 If you have a sweet tooth and like eating and drinking, you are going to love Easter time in Poland.

-Have you Enjoy this article?
+Have you Enjoyed this article?

 Are the Easter Traditions in Poland interesting?

 - Poland money - Does Poland Use the Euro Currency?

 - ΜΟΥΣΕΙΟ ΑΟΥΣΒΙΤΣ I - ΞΕΝΑΓΗΣΗ ΚΑΙ ΙΣΤΟΡΙΑ

 - Breakfast for just 1 zloty in Warsaw - Śniadanie za złotówkę

 - Η ΖΩΗ ΣΤΗΝ ΒΑΡΣΟΒΙΑ, ΚΟΣΤΟΣ ΖΩΗΣ ΚΑΙ ΔΟΥΛΕΙΑ